StefanoND/NWNXEE-SETUP/README.md

 # NWNXEE-SETUP
-Thanks to mtijanic, orth, daz, Urothis, niv, clippy and all NWN/NWNX community
+Thanks to mtijanic, orth, daz, Urothis, niv and all NWN/NWNX community

 Almost all content are modified/updated version of their guides